ncd-io/LoraWAN_Firmware/README.md

 Note: if the file name has any special char, please remove it

+On hardware -- Debug port is used for firmware update

 How to put in program mode

 Start the programming utility.